 Amsterdam Airport Schiphol (AMS) is the city’s main international airport, located approximately 9 kilometers southwest of the city center.
 Travelers have several transportation options to reach the city center from the airport.

 Taxi: Taxis are readily available at the airport and offer a convenient door-to-door transfer to your destination in Amsterdam.
 The journey duration to the city center is approximately 20-30 minutes, depending on traffic conditions.
 Taxi fares can vary, so it’s advisable to confirm the rate with the driver before starting your journey.
-For reservations and prices see here.
+For reservations and prices, see Welcome Pickups.

 Shuttle: Some shuttle services operate between the airport and various city center locations.
 These shuttles are often shared transportation, and the journey time may vary based on the specific drop-off points and traffic conditions.